simonmcho/learn-node-properly/README.md

 • Within these listeners, we execute code so that the router can handle the data that comes in
 • `router.route` now takes in one more argument, the data from the request, and it passes that on to the `requestHandler`'s functions
 • The `requestHandler.upload` deals with the data by parsing it and printing it out to the DOM

+### June 20C - FINISHED
+• We have added the functionality to upload Images and show them on the browser
+• Using `formidable` module to deal with parsing the data
+• The `/show` url does the reading of the file stored in `/tmp`